 In 2015, we designed a bike rack which would generate awareness about the efficient use of public space (12 bicycles = 1 car).
 It is shaped like a car, and, although the concept is not new, we liked the message and designed a version with its own personality, as well as adding new functions such as an area for text or graphics which also protects the users and their bicycles.

 In 2016 we began developing a two-tier bicycle rack.
-During our research, we discovered that there were no existing products which were space-saving as well as easy to use, so we designed a rack in which the bike is wheeled onto a ramp – no lifting required – and a pneumatically assisted folding system raises the bike to the upper level.
-The design is patent pending; our research showed that the design is unique and with clear user-friendly and innovative advantages over existing models.
+During our research, we discovered that there were no existing products which were space-saving as well as easy to use, so we designed a rack where you wheel the bike onto a ramp – no lifting required – and a pneumatically assisted folding system raises the bike to the upper level.
+The design is patented; our research showed that the design is unique and with clear user-friendly and innovative advantages over existing models.

-This design won a European Product Design Award in the Design for Social Impact category (2017) and was recently unveiled in a Mid-size Bike Park in Mexico City, also designed by Neko.
+This design won a European Product Design Award in the Design for Social Impact category (2017) and was recently unveiled in a smart cycle hub, also designed by Neko.
 This building has controlled access with statistics generator, a sensor showing occupied racks and 80 secure bicycle parking spaces in an area of 90m2.
 For this project, Neko was selected in the ‘Top 10 Studios for Smart Cities’ by Obras magazine in their annual awards.